Blasphemy law: United Kingdom

 In 1696, a Scottish court sentenced Thomas Aikenhead to death for blasphemy.
 The last prosecution for blasphemy in Scotland was in 1843.

-The last person in Britain to be imprisoned for blasphemy was John William Gott on 9 December 1921.
+The last person in Britain to be imprisoned for blasphemy was John William Gott, on 9 December 1921.
 He had three previous convictions for blasphemy when he was prosecuted for publishing two pamphlets which satirized the biblical story of Jesus entering Jerusalem (Matthew 21:2–7), comparing Jesus to a circus clown.
-He was sentenced to nine months' hard labour.
+His last sentence was for nine months' hard labour.

 In 1985, the Law Commission (England and Wales) published a report, Criminal Law: Offences against Religious and Public Worship, that concluded that the common law offences of blasphemy and blasphemous libel should be abolished without replacement.
 On 5 March 2008, an amendment was passed to the Criminal Justice and Immigration Act 2008 which abolished the common law offences of blasphemy and blasphemous libel in England and Wales.
-(Common law is abolished, not repealed.)
-The Act received royal assent on 8 May 2008, and the relevant section came into force on 8 July 2008.
+After royal assent the relevant section came into force on 8 July 2008.

 Blasphemy remains an offence under the common law in Northern Ireland.

 The 1989 film Visions of Ecstasy was the only film ever banned in the UK for blasphemy.
 Following the abolition of the blasphemy laws in England and Wales in 2008, the film was eventually classified by the BBFC for release as 18-rated in 2012.

-England and Wales abolished their blasphemy law in 2008.
-On 24 April 2020, the Scottish Government published a new bill that sought to reform hate crime legislation to provide better protection against race, sex, age and religious discrimination, and also decriminalised blasphemy.
-This bill was approved by Holyrood on 11 March 2021 and the Hate Crime and Public Order (Scotland) Act 2021 received royal assent on 23 April 2021.
-The abolition of the common law of blasphemy will take effect when section 16 of the Act is brought into force by commencement order Humanists UK, that had been campaigning for repealing Scotland's blasphemy law since 2015, welcomed the bill.
+In 2021, the Scottish Parliament passed the Hate Crime and Public Order (Scotland) Act 2021 to reform hate crime legislation, providing better protection against race, sex, age and religious discrimination, and also decriminalising blasphemy.
+The common law offence of blasphemy was abolished from 1 April 2024.
+Humanists UK had been campaigning for repeal of Scotland's blasphemy law since 2015, and welcomed the change.

+British Virgin Islands

+Section 289 of the British Virgin Islands Criminal Code 1997 criminalises the use of "abusive, blasphemous, indecent, insulting, profane or threatening language" in a public place, punishable by a maximum prison sentence of three months or a fine up to US$250.

+Montserrat

+Section 325 of the Montserrat Penal Code criminalises the use of "abusive, blasphemous, indecent, insulting, profane or threatening language" in a public place, punishable by a maximum prison sentence of three months or a fine up to US$250.